UbiquityRobotics/breadcrumb_learn/breadcrumb/gazebo.md

     python fiducial_gen.py

-This scripts will generate everything neccesary to spawn a fiducial into Gazebo simulation.
+This scripts will generate everything necessary to spawn a fiducial into Gazebo simulation.

 ## Fiducial follow